cyberlabsai/logger/README.md

 The logger initializes independently with the function init(), than you can use their functions in any package.

-In case of your main package doesn't use the logger, you must import the package with undercore.
+In case of your main package doesn't use the logger, you must import the package with underscore.
 ```go
 package main